Polydynamical/zipfai/docs/readme.md

 # zipfai
-Zipfai is an attempt to prove Zipf's Law and implement it to generate text using AI.
+Zipfai is an attempt to prove Zipf's Law and implement it to generate AI output.

 ## Requirements
 - Python 3